AllanJeremy/something-interesting/README.md

 ### Configuring environment variables

 - Copy the `.dev.vars.example` file in the root directory and rename it to `.dev.vars`
-- Replace the values of the environment variables with
+- Update the environment variables with the correct values (sensible defaults are already set up when possible)

 > Tip: The file also contains tips on what values are expected for each environment variable